 Tools > Board > Boards Manager.

-Now, after this, Arduino Boards Manager will open.
+Now, after this, the Arduino Boards Manager will open.

-In search box of Arduino Boards Manager, searach
+In the search box of Arduino Boards Manager, search esp8266.

-As shown in above image, you will find the board with name “esp8266 by ESP8266 Community”.
-Below of this, choose version and hit install.
+As shown in the above image, you will find the board with the name “esp8266 by ESP8266 Community”.
+Below this, choose the version and hit install.